Applied Computer Science - dual (Bachelor)

 ECTS-Punkte 180 ECTS

-Use new knowledge directly in lab exercises and at the practical placement partner.
+Apply new knowledge directly in laboratory exercises and at the practice partner.

-Take advantage of our diverse laboratories: Media Lab, Embedded Systems Lab, Usability Lab, Maker Space and many more.
+Take advantage of our diverse labs: Media Lab, Embedded Systems Lab, Usability Lab, Maker Space and many more.

 You can count on us during your dual study programme.
-We will accompany you and your practical placement partner on your journey together.
+We will accompany you and your practice partner on your journey together.

-• You want to combine theory and practice intensively and be financially independent during your university studies.
+• You want to combine theory and practice intensively and be financially independent during your studies.

-• You have good mathematics and logical thinking skills as well as an interest in technical contexts.
+• You have good mathematical and logical thinking skills and an interest in technical contexts.

 • Motivation and team spirit are your strengths.